Frequently asked questions (FAQ)

 Should I study science or journalism?

 It’s up to you.
 I did a degree in journalism (and another in international studies), with some science electives, and have since done specialist science editing training and some other science courses.
-I’m now doing a PhD in science communication, which is in ANU’s Faculty of Sciences so I guess it’s technically a science degree.
+I’m now doing a PhD in science communication, which is in ANU’s Faculty of Sciences so technically a science degree.

 Many people go the other way, doing an undergraduate degree in science and then a postgraduate course focusing on communication.
 Both paths work.
 If you have your heart set on working for a particular organisation, I would contact them and see what qualifications they expect graduate-level staff to have.

 Though before you plan your career around the preferences of an organisation, I think you should read George Monbiot’s career advice.

 How do I get work as a translator?